HumphreyLu6/FolderClone/README.md

 # FolderClone

-Objective: Copy a folder with all its nested folders kept but all files deleted
+Objective: Copy a folder with all its nested folders kept but all content(except folder inside) will be deleted.

 ## Requirements